bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

 az login --use-device-code --output tsv
 {% endhighlight %}

-Using a limited Service OPrincipal, with already configured SP for AKS:
+Using a limited Service Principal, with already configured SP for AKS:
 {% highlight shell %}
 AZURE_CLIENT_ID=<your client id>
 AZURE_CLIENT_SECRET=<your secret>